Umami Pot

 Kinako Nejiri (Japanese Twisted Soybean Flour Snack)

-Would you like to try making Japanese sweets easily?
+Would you like to easily make Japanese snacks?
 Kinako Nejiri is a traditional Japanese confection that is incredibly easy to make with just a few ingredients.
-It is perfect for tea time.
+It is perfect for a Japanese-style tea time.

 ↓ Step-by-Step Recipe